RaymondMedina22/BSE_Template_Portfolio/index.md

 ﻿# Raspberry Pi Ball Tracking Robot
-The robot uses computer vision in order to identify the color of the ball using a ultrasonic sensor in order to go towards the ball explain sensor and raspberry pi
+Robot uses computer vision to identify the color of the ball alongside using a ultrasonic sensor to determine the distance of the ball

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|